Sahilj11/Learning-notes/Notes/MCA/1st Sem/Lab_expirements/DBMS_lab/DBMS practical file.md

 3. The string field "email" is configured to be unique and non-nullable.
 4. The string field password is configured to be non-nullable.

-These fields are designated as main keys and unique keys, respectively, by the `main KEY` and `UNIQUE KEY` constraints.

-Keep in mind that depending on the type of data you're working with, different data types and constraints may apply.
-To create a table in MySQL with constraints, such as primary keys, foreign keys, unique constraints, or not null constraints, you can use the `CREATE TABLE` statement with specific constraints.

 ## (Experiment 4) Alter Table